javaee/jsonp/README.md

 Welcome to the JSON-P project.

-Navigate to http://javaee.github.io/jsonp to see the website in live
+Navigate to http://javaee.github.io/jsonp to see the website live

 # IMPORTANT!